 Katie focuses her legal practice on public policy and appellate litigation.
 She regularly counsels corporate clients on matters involving data privacy, product liability, damages, civil justice issues, and federal and constitutional law.
 Katie has experience representing clients in complex appellate litigation in both federal and state courts.

 Before joining Shook, Katie served as a law clerk to the Honorable Michael B. Brennan of the U.S. Court of Appeals for the Seventh Circuit.
-Katie has also served as chief counsel to the U.S. Senate Judiciary Committee where she advised Sen. Jeff Flake on judicial nominations and legislation and represented the senator before the U.S. Supreme Court.
+Katie has also served as Chief Counsel to the U.S. Senate Judiciary Committee where she managed judicial and executive nominations, negotiated legislation, and filed briefs with the U.S. Supreme Court on behalf of federal and state stakeholders.
 Katie uses her extensive experience and in-depth knowledge of working in the federal government and courts to create the best legal advantage for her clients.

 In 2021, Katie was selected to be a fellow with Lawyers for Civil Justice (LCJ).
 She is also a member of the executive committee of The Federalist Society’s Litigation Practice Group.